blblack/tofurkey/README.md

 Install with: `sudo make install`.
 This installs two files by default at `/usr/bin/tofurkey` and `/usr/share/man/man8/tofurkey.8`.
 Can override paths via the autotools-like make variables `DESTDIR`, `prefix`, `exec_prefix`, `bindir`, `datarootdir`, `mandir`, and/or `man8dir` with their usual relationships.

-Run slower tests with `make check SLOW_TESTS=1`
+Run slower tests with `make check SLOW_TESTS=1` (requires python3, and the "nacl" python module)

-Run code quality checks with: `make qa` -- Note this requires several tools (valgrind, cppcheck, clang analyzer, astyle) and may only work with the local versions of these that I happen to use!
+Run code quality checks with: `make qa` -- Note this requires several more tools (valgrind, cppcheck, clang analyzer, astyle) and may only work with the local versions of these that I happen to use!
 It's mostly for use during my development.

 There's also a trivial example systemd unit file in the source tree as `tofurkey.service`